BrandonSmith710/kickstarter3/README.md

 # kickstarter3
-# This application features a tensorflow neural network trained to classify a theoretical startup company as successful or not successful.
+This flask application features a tensorflow neural network trained to classify a theoretical startup company as successful or not successful.